Fintech Scotland 2017: Luke’s Thoughts

 The kick-off to day 2 was left to Mark Bailie, COO, RBS who explained that at the end of the day nobody cares about banks!
 As consumers we only want the outputs that matter to us.
 Technology is impacting our behaviour at an exponential rate, so then how can banks capitalise on this?
 We are being trained by technology to expect our needs to be satisfied without friction and so the banks should adhere to this.

 Seizing the Opportunity: Scotland’s National Fintech Strategy

 Next was Kent Mackenzie, Director at Deloitte UK who presented Scotland’s National Fintech Strategy.
-Kent explained that Scotland has grown into a hub for fintech startups and through the stategy aims to continue to grow this.
+Kent explained that Scotland has grown into a hub for Fintech startups and through the strategy aims to continue to grow this.
 Through FinTech Scotland the strategy aims to utilise Scotland’s core strengths; academic output, financial services experience, innovation and engineering, quality of life, geographic footprint.